-IT 690 Building Knowledge-based Expert Systems
+IT 690 Building Knowledge-based Expert Systems (3 credits)

-Theoretical and practical aspects of artificial intelligence include the design, construction, implementation and evaluation of intelligent systems.
+This course offers theoretical and practical aspects of artificial intelligence include the design, construction, implementation and evaluation of intelligent systems.
 Expert systems in business, industry and government are built using expert system shells and artificial intelligence programming languages.
 Knowledge engineering is studied along with other topics such as state space search, genetic algorithms, fuzzy logic, neural networks and intelligent agents.
-Prerequisite: IT 660.
+Prerequisites: IT 510 and IT 660.

-IT 700 Information Technology Strategy and Policy
+IT 700 Information Technology Strategy and Policy (3 credits)

 This is the capstone course of the IT master's degree program and is designed to provide in-depth understanding of the central role of information technology in the contemporary business environment.
 Students develop an understanding of the strategic uses of information technology from a business perspective at the enterprise level.
-Students also learn how to manage the introduction of new information technologies in the firm.
+Students also learn how to manage the information technologies in the firm.
 They learn how to harness the power of these new technologies, enabling them to make better decisions and more effectively manage their organizations.
 Students conduct an extensive research project on the business impact of emerging technologies.
-Prerequisites: IT 510, IT 600, IT 610, IT 616, IT 620, IT 625, IT 630, IT 640 and IT 650.
+The course also incorporates considerable use of case studies to give the student more experience with the issues and problems faced by IT managers and executives.
+Prerequisites: IT 501, IT 510, IT 600, IT 610, IT 616, IT 620, IT 625, IT 630, IT 640, IT 650.

-IT 701 Projects in Digital Commerce and eBusiness
+IT 701 Projects in Digital Commerce and eBusiness (3 credits)

 This is the capstone integrating experience course for the graduate certificate in digital commerce and e-business.
 Students take a Web-commerce project from conception to completion using the knowledge, skills and tools that they have acquired in the certificate program.
 As such, a term project is a major part of the course.
 In addition, students will study how to identify business needs and ways to create Web sites to serve those needs and to add value to the business.
 Through supplemental readings, students will keep up on emerging Web-commerce technologies.
-Prerequisite: IT 601.
+Prerequisites: IT 502, IT 510, IT 600, IT 601, IT 640, IT 650 and IT 665.